 They nominated endgame for the Best Visual Effects, the only panel endgame made into, and the tragedy is it didn’t even WIN.
 Marvel culminated its 20-year’s legacy (the infinity saga), 20 years of storytelling, and it deserved some respect.

 Perhaps it’s us.
 We set the bar high; we expected the Oscars to follow our emotions.
 Few points might help us understand; why Endgame was never about Oscars.
 Why it Don’t Deserve the Oscars?
 Why do none of the MCU films Deserve it?

 3 Reasons: Why Avengers Endgame was not Oscar-worthy?
 Why it doesn’t Deserve Oscars?

 Ok!
 First things first…… Why Endgame didn’t win Oscar for the best visual effects.

 1. Nothing Novel in Visuals and Special Effects

-Despite Avengers: Endgame had marvellous visuals, it seems that it had nothing new.
+Despite Avengers: Endgame had marvelous visuals, it seems that it had nothing new.
 By new, I mean something different, a unique approach, new work, new technology.
 They used the same visuals and the same approach from all previous movies.

 Of course, it took a lot of work and commitment, but they have been doing the same thing for years.
 Only the story and its projection were different.
 To make things clear, they used the same effects for Iron Man (his armour, flying, fight approach), or the Ant-Man (the shrinking), or Doctor Strange (portal, magic).

 Films like The Lion King, Skywalker, 1917 were in opposition, and they too were full of outstanding(amazing) visuals and with novelty.
-It was collective decision of around 10,000 voting members of the Academy of Motion Pictures Arts & Sciences to honour 1917.
+It was collective decision of around 10,000 voting members of the Academy of Motion Pictures Arts & Sciences to honor 1917.
 I, too, think 1917 was more deserving of the award.
 What do you think?
 Let me know.

 Maybe it might have bumped out other films if it had been nominated for any other award.
 However, the academy doesn’t approach that way, and that’s our very second point.